tarantool/doc/doc/reference/reference_lua/fiber.rst

         or with a number :samp:`{fiber_object}.storage[{number}]`.
         Values may be either numbers or strings.

-        Fiber.storage is destroyed when the fiber is finished.
-Regardless of how is it finished - via :samp:`{fiber_object}:cancel()`, or the fiber's function did 'return', it does not matter.
-Moreover, from that moment the storage is cleaned up even for pooled fibers used to serve IProto
+        ``fiber.storage`` is destroyed when the fiber is finished, regardless of how is it finished -- via :samp:`{fiber_object}:cancel()`, or the fiber's function did 'return'.
+Moreover, from that moment the storage is cleaned up even for pooled fibers used to serve IProto requests.
-        requests.
 Pooled fibers never really die, but nonetheless their storage is cleaned up after each request.
 That makes possible to use ``fiber.storage`` as a full featured request-local storage.

-        This storage may be created for a fiber no matter how the fiber itself was created - from C, from Lua.
-For example, a fiber could be created in C using ``fiber_new()``, then it could insert into a space, which had Lua ``on_replace`` triggers, and one of the triggers could create ``fiber.storage``.
+        This storage may be created for a fiber, no matter how the fiber itself was created -- from C or from Lua.
+For example, a fiber can be created in C using ``fiber_new()``, then it can insert into a space, which has Lua ``on_replace`` triggers, and one of the triggers can create ``fiber.storage``.
 That storage will be deleted when the fiber is stopped.

-        ``fiber.storage`` may be also used for replication applier fiber.
+        ``fiber.storage`` may be also used for the replication applier fiber.
-        Applier has a fiber from which it applies transactions from a remote instance.
+        The applier has a fiber from which it applies transactions from a remote instance.
 In case the applier fiber somehow creates a ``fiber.storage`` (for example, from a space trigger again), the storage won't be deleted until the applier fiber is stopped.

         **Example:**